 The Northrop F-5A/B Freedom Fighter and the F-5E/F Tiger II are part of a supersonic light fighter family, initially designed in the late 1950s by Northrop Corporation.
-Being smaller and simpler than contemporaries such as the McDonnell Douglas F-4 Phantom II, the F-5 cost less to both procure and operate, making it a popular export aircraft.
+Being smaller and simpler than contemporaries such as the McDonnell Douglas F-4 Phantom II, the F-5 costs less to procure and operate, making it a popular export aircraft.
 The F-5 started life as a privately funded light fighter program by Northrop in the 1950s.
-The design team wrapped a small, highly aerodynamic fighter around two compact and high-thrust General Electric J85 engines, focusing on performance and low cost of maintenance.
+The design team wrapped a small, highly aerodynamic fighter around two compact and high-thrust General Electric J85 engines, focusing on performance and low maintenance costs.
 Though primarily designed for the day air superiority role, the aircraft is also a capable ground-attack platform.

 After winning the International Fighter Aircraft competition in 1970, a program aimed at providing effective low-cost fighters to American allies, Northrop introduced the second-generation F-5E Tiger II in 1972.

 This upgrade included more powerful engines, higher fuel capacity, greater wing area and improved leading edge extensions for a better turn rate, optional air-to-air refueling, and improved avionics including air-to-air radar.
 Primarily used by American allies, it remains in US service to support training exercises.
 More than 3,800 F-5 and T-38 aircraft were produced in Hawthorne, California.

 The F-5 was also developed into a dedicated reconnaissance version, the RF-5 Tigereye.
 The F-5 also served as a starting point for a series of design studies which resulted in the Northrop YF-17 and the F/A-18 naval fighter aircraft.
 The F-5N/F variants are in service with the United States Navy and United States Marine Corps as an adversary trainer.
 Approximately 500 aircraft were still in service in 2014.